Mastodon (social network): Post-2022 spike

 By the start of January 2023, Mastodon had 1.8 million active users, down 30% from its peak of over 2.5 million active users in early December 2022.
 On 19 March 2023, Mastodon surpassed the ten million mark for registered user accounts.

 In July 2023, Mastodon’s founder, Eugen Rochko, stated that monthly active users were increasing again, surpassing the 2-million mark.

-A study posted to arXiv in November 2023, showed that following Elon Musk's acquisition of Twitter and subsequent changes that ensued, there was a significant migration of users to alternative platforms.
+A study posted to arXiv in November 2023 showed that following Elon Musk's acquisition of Twitter and subsequent changes that ensued, there was a significant migration of users to alternative platforms.

-Forks
+Instances and forks

 As a result of its open source nature and ability to be deployed without restriction, various organizations, companies and governments have started their own Mastodon instances.

 While most instances have mentioned their usage of Mastodon for the service and identify themselves as a Mastodon instance, a small minority of installations have attempted to conceal their origin by removing all mentions of Mastodon from the public view.
-These instances also don't release their source code modifications, violating the AGPLv3 license in use by Mastodon.
+These instances also do not release their source code modifications, violating the AGPLv3 license in use by Mastodon.

-Notable instances

 In 2017, Pixiv launched a Mastodon-based social network named Pawoo.
 The service was acquired by media company Russell in December 2019; in December 2022, Russell sold it to The Social Coop Limited, a Cayman Islands-based entity affiliated with Web3 firm Mask Network.
 Pawoo is banned by most instances on Mastodon due to allowing lolicon art.

+Switter was an Australian instance aimed at sex workers established in 2018.
+It was closed in 2022 following the passage of legislation including the Online Safety Act 2021 in Australia and FOSTA and SESTA in the United States.

 In April 2019, computer manufacturer Purism released a fork of Mastodon named Librem Social.

 Gab, a controversial social network with a far-right user base, changed its software platform to a fork of Mastodon and became the largest Mastodon node in July 2019.
 Gab's adoption of Mastodon allowed Gab to be accessed from third-party Mastodon applications, although four of them blocked Gab shortly after the change.
 In response, Mastodon's main contributors stated in their blog that they were "completely opposed to Gab’s project and philosophy", and criticized Gab for attempting "to monetize and platform racist content while hiding behind the banner of free speech" and for "paywalling basic features that are freely available on Mastodon".
 Gab later removed ActivityPub federation from its codebase due to various perceived technical issues, as well as plans to build its own protocol.